There are many English expressions that can be used to make suggestions. Two such expressions are:

 go to the movies at some future time, (next Saturday) In both situations,

 the action will happen in the future from when the sentence is spoken.

 Let's look at some more examples.

 A: I'm bored.
 What should we do this afternoon?

 B: I have an idea.

-Let's go try out that new restaurant downtown.
+B: Let's go have lunch at that new restaurant downtown.

 People also use Why don't (you do something.) to make friendly suggestions, or to give friendly advice.

 A: That's a good idea.
 I think I will.